Important Note: Contact information for graduate Pathology has changed to: Telephone: 514-398-3045; Email: gradstudies.pathology [at] mcgill.ca.

 Applicants who already possess an additional degree (M.Sc., M.D.) with appropriate research experience may be allowed to register in the Ph.D. program directly.

 For further information, applicants may contact the Teaching Office, Department of Pathology: gradstudies.pathology [at] mcgill.ca.

 McGill’s online application form for graduate program candidates is available at www.mcgill.ca/gradapplicants/apply.

 All applications will be evaluated by the Graduate Students Committee.
 Candidates found suitable must then be accepted by a research director, and adequate funding must be obtained for both personal support and research expenses.

-The application deadlines listed here are set by the Pathology Department and may be revised at any time.
+Application opening dates are set by Enrolment Services in consultation with Graduate and Postdoctoral Studies (GPS), while application deadlines are set by the Pathology Department and may be revised at any time.
 Applicants must verify all deadlines and documentation requirements well in advance on the appropriate McGill departmental website; please consult the list at www.mcgill.ca/gps/contact/graduate-program.

 Admission to graduate studies is competitive; accordingly, late and/or incomplete applications are considered only as time and space permit.